 This data cannot answer that question for us because it is easily manipulated.
 The average depends on how many touches I used in the first place.

-The truth is, the average number of touches you should use in a sequence depends more on the number of positive and negative responses you are getting.
+The average number of touches you should use in a sequence depends not on total responses, but on the number of positive and negative responses you are getting.

 Examples of positive responses are demos taken, or introductions to other people in the organization.

-Examples of negative responses are unsubscribes, and any other negative responses that give people a bad experience with your brand (like people telling you to stop annoying them).
+Examples of negative responses are unsubscribes, and any other negative responses that give people a bad experience with your brand.

-By measuring the basic sentiment of your responses, you will be able to optimize intelligently.
-You’ll have data to tell you how to increase number of demos you get per prospect added to your sequence.
+By measuring the basic sentiment of your responses, you will be able to optimize intelligently, including writing better follow up emails and changing the way you communicate.
+You’ll have data to tell you how to increase the number of demos you get per prospect added to your sequence.
 And you can minimize the number of people who have a bad experience when interacting with your brand.